norvig/paip-lisp/docs/chapter11.md

 (<- `(= ?x ?x))`

-We also defined the identity relation, =.
+We also defined the identity relation, `=`.
 It has a single clause that says that any x is equal to itself.
-One might think that this implements eq or equal.
+One might think that this implements `eq` or `equal`.
-Actually, since Prolog uses unification to see if the two arguments of a goal each unify with `?x`, this means that = is unification.
+Actually, since Prolog uses unification to see if the two arguments of a goal each unify with `?x`, this means that `=` is unification.

 Now we are ready to define the zebra puzzle with a single (long) clause.
 The variable `?h` represents the list of five houses, and each house is represented by a term of the form (house *nationality pet cigarette drink color*).